“Likewise you younger people, submit yourselves to your elders. Yes, all of you be submissive to one another, and be clothed with humility, for

 In the first four verses, Peter addresses his remarks to the leadership of the local church.
 Now he addresses his comments to the congregation.
 There are two different crowds in the opening verses of 1 Peter 5:

-Turning to the function of the congregation, Peter now makes the point that an assembly cannot function properly without recognition of authority.
-This passage is dedicated to those of you who do not believe that the church should have power in their lives.
-God sets up principles of control in all aspects of our lives.
-In fact, there is little difference between the church and a military organization, a business organization, or a successful athletic team in this respect.
-Before you can have a dynamic church, it must understand authority (1 Thessalonians 5:12; Hebrews 13:7,17).
+Turning to the function of the congregation, Peter now makes the point that an assembly cannot function properly without recognition of leadership.
+God dedicates this passage to those who do not believe that the church should have jurisdiction over their lives.
+He sets up principles of control in all aspects of our lives.
+There is little difference between the church and other organizations such as the military, a business, or a successful athletic team in this respect.
+Before we can have a dynamic church, we must accept who is responsible for leading it (1 Thessalonians 5:12; Hebrews 13:7,17).

 Likewise you younger people

-While the first four verses talk about leadership, these verses consider people who follow.
+While the first four verses deal with leadership, verse five and following consider people who follow.
 The Greek word “younger” carries nuances of fresh or new.
-“Younger” here probably means new converts or those newly under the authority of elders.
+“Younger” here probably means those newly under the leadership of elders.
 So then, these are people under the rule of the leaders of the congregation.

-People in any congregation are under the authority of their leaders.
+People in any congregation are under the leadership of their leaders.

 Excuses that reject the authority of leadership in the church are not valid with the Lord.
 These excuses include: “I could not get along with the leadership of the church,” “I did not like the pastor,” “I did not feel appreciated by the leadership.”

-Many of us do not get involved in the local church because we reject the idea of someone in authority over us.
+Many of us do not get involved in the local church because we reject the idea of someone having leadership over us.
 However, authority is essential for advancing the gospel.
-Leaders establish the goals for advancing the gospel.
-Members of the congregation must accept those goals to move the church forward.
+Leaders establish the goals for advancing the gospel, and members of the congregation must accept those goals to move the church forward.
 We must get involved.
 Just because we can’t do everything, it does not mean that we can’t do anything.